 This affordable kit provides 4 D-rings, bungee cord, and vinyl cement to attach the D-rings to the board.

 For less than it costs to take a date to the movies, you can add the storage options you need.
-Potentially save yourself hundreds of dollars by adding the D-rings and bungee netting yourself versus buying a board that is already equipped with it.
+Save yourself hundreds of dollars by adding the D-rings and bungee netting yourself versus buying a board that is already equipped with it.

 Why should someone buy a cargo net if they already have a bungee cord on their board?
 Easy.
 A bungee cord is great at lashing down large items like dry bags and towels but not so good at lashing down smaller items like snacks, fishing tackle, or personal items.

-Enter the Airhead SUP Bungee Cargo Net.
+Enter the SUPthings Super Suction Cargo Net.
 This will provide you the storage options you need for either large or small items.
-It comes with two attachment options, either suction cups with lashing points or self-adhesive hooks.
+It comes with four specially designed suction cups engineered to hold up to 100lbs.